-Parameter Meaning Function Activated/deactivates the HiDiscovery function in the device.
-Possible values: On (default setting) HiDiscovery is activated.
+Parameter Meaning Operation Activated/deactivates the HiDiscovery function in the device.
+Possible values: ▶ on (default setting) HiDiscovery is activated.
 You can access the device with the HiDiscovery software from your PC.
 Off HiDiscovery is deactivated.

 Parameter Meaning Write Permission Activates/deactivates the write access to the device using HiDiscovery.
-Possible values: On (default setting) The HiDiscovery software is given write access to the device.
+Possible values: In on (default setting) The HiDiscovery software is given write access to the device.
 With this setting you can change the IP parameters in the device.
-Off The HiDiscovery software is only given read access to the device.
+In off The HiDiscovery software is only given read access to the device.
 With this setting you can view the IP parameters in the device.
-Recommendation: Change the setting to ${\tt Off}$ exclusively after putting the device into operation.
+Recommendation: Change the setting to Off exclusively after putting the device into operation.

-P Ends the session and terminates the connection to the device. ŵ Restarts the device.
+B Ends the session and terminates the connection to the device.
+Restarts the device.
 476 Displays the time in seconds after which the device automatically ends the session when the user is inactive.
 Reload Reloads the display of the page in your Web browser.
 Set Transfers the changes to the volatile memory of the device.
-To save the changes in the non-volatile local memory, proceed as follows: Help Opens the online help.
+To save the changes in the non-volatile local memory, proceed as follows: Open the Basic Settings > Load/Save dialog.
+Click "Save" in the "Load/Save" frame beside "Save current configuration".
+Help Opens the online help.